open-ephys/plugin-GUI/README.md

 ## Funding

 The Open Ephys GUI was created by scientists in order to make their experiments more adaptable, affordable, and enjoyable.
-Therefore, much of the development has been indirectly funded by the universities and research institutes where these scientists work, especially MIT, Brown University, and the Allen Institute for Brain Science.
+Therefore, much of the development has been indirectly funded by the universities and research institutes where these scientists work, especially MIT, Brown University, and the Allen Institute.

 Since 2014, the support efforts of [Aarón Cuevas López](https://github.com/aacuevas) have been funded by revenue from the [Open Ephys store](https://open-ephys.org/store), via a contract with Universidad Miguel Hernández in Valencia.